opengitorg/openmr-git-course/_episodes/03-history.md

 ~~~
 {: .output}

 The * indicates which branch we're currently in.
-Now let's [make the changes][change-title] to the paper.
+Now let's [make the changes][change-title] to the article.

 ~~~
-$ gedit paper.md		# Change title and add co-author
+$ atom article.md		# Change title and add co-author
-$ git add paper.md
+$ git add article.md
 $ git commit			# "Modify title and add John as co-author"
 ~~~
 {: .language-bash}